 The MDI System consists of a miniature titanium alloy implant that acts like the root of your tooth and a retaining fixture that is incorporated into the base of your denture.
-The head of the implant is shaped like a ball, and the retaining fixture acts like a socket with a rubber O-ring.
-The O-ring snaps over the ball when the denture is seated and holds the denture firmly in place.
-When seated the denture gently rests on the gum tissue.
+The head of the implant is shaped like a ball.
+The retaining institution acts like a socket with a rubber O-ring—the O-ring snaps over the ball when the denture is seated and holds the denture firmly in place.
+When installed, the denture gently rests on the gum tissue.
 The implant fixtures allow for micro-mobility while withstanding natural lifting forces.

 How are MDI Mini Implants placed?

-Placement of the implants is accomplished quickly and easily in a process performed at our office, with local anesthesia.
-Using a precise, controlled, minimally invasive surgical technique, MDI Implants are place into the jawbone.
-The heads of the implants protrude from the gum tissue and provide a strong, solid foundation for securing your dentures.
-Because of the minimally invasive nature of this procedure MDI placement doesn’t require a lengthy healing period, meaning dentures can be stabilized the same day the mini implants are placed.
+The implants are placed quickly and easily in a process performed at our office with local anesthesia.
+MDI Implants are placed into the jawbone using a precise, controlled, minimally invasive surgical technique.
+The heads of the implants protrude from the gum tissue and provide a robust and solid foundation for securing your dentures.
+Because of the minimally invasive nature of this procedure, MDI placement doesn’t require a lengthy healing period.
+This means that MDI can stabilize the dentures the same day the mini implants are placed.